rsaggio87/LeaveOutTwoWay/README.md

                     0.25                     0.25613         0.16967                       0.16682                                0.14333

-One can see from the output above that the leave-out estimate of the sampling variability are approximately unbiased while the White SEs are downward biased.
-This is particularly evident when looking at the tails of the event-study coefficients (e.g last two-three rows of the table above).
-This is to be expected given the unbalanced nature of the design: there are very few clusters for which we are able to observe outcomes, say, 15 years after the implementation of the policy.
+One can see from the output above that the leave-out variance estimator is unbiased while the White SEs are downward biased.
+The discrepancy between the two variance estimators is particularly evident when looking at the extremal event-study coefficients (e.g., the last 2-3 rows of the table above).
+This phenomenon is to be expected given the unbalanced nature of the design: there are very few clusters for which we are able to observe outcomes, say, 15 years after the implementation of the policy.